AmpersandJS/amp/README.md

 ## Cross browser testing

-For cross browser testing on each push, things are set up to run against SauceLabs's browser VMs using Travis CI.
+For cross-browser testing on each push, things are set up to run against SauceLabs's browser VMs using Travis CI.

 ### Running all the tests: